 This delicious, creamy sauce is super satisfying without being too heavy or too rich.
 It’s vegan, oil-free, protein-packed, and is excellent when you want some comfort food but don’t want to feel gross afterward.
 It requires just a few ingredients and a blender.
 This sauce will keep well in the fridge for a while, so make a big batch and keep the cheesy cashew meals coming for days!

-When warmed, arrowroot has a lovely, cheesy, almost stringy quality that I just love in any saucy situation.
-You can buy arrowroot powder online here.
+Arrowroot is my go-to for thickening gravies, soups, and sauces.
+It has a slightly different texture and thickening quality than cornstarch, and I love it.
+When warmed, it has a lovely, cheesy, almost stringy quality that I just love in any saucy situation.
 One pinch goes a long way.
 I consider it one of my basic pantry staples.
-Feel free to swap the arrowroot powder for your preferred starch or flour in this recipe, it will still work great.

 Not Eating Pasta?